 The websites on this list are provided for Monmouth University student’s use and information.
 This list is not exhaustive, and new sites will be added as appropriate from time to time.
-If you have a suggestion for a site to be added, or if you discover that a site is no longer operating, please contact Career Services at email@example.com.
+If you have a suggestion for a site to be added, or if you discover that a site is no longer operating, please contact Career Development at firstname.lastname@example.org.
 Thank you.

 Indeed (www.indeed.com): Indeed is the largest career website on the internet, with over two million unique users per month.
 It aggregates job postings from thousands of websites, job boards, or employer listings.
 Job seekers can utilize this site to search for jobs by position title, desired salary, company, or experience level.
 Almost any type of job can be found here, and the customization options are excellent.
-It is highly endorsed by MU Career Services.
+It is highly endorsed by MU Career Development.

 CareerBuilder (www.careerbuilder.com): One of the largest online employment sites is CareerBuilder; users can search for jobs, explore careers in different industries, and read articles on a variety of career topics such as interviewing, resumes, and salaries.
 A free account must be created to upload a resume, save jobs, and apply to positions on the site.